Try these classroom teaching resources and activities to support the varying needs of your autistic students.

-With input from autism teaching experts, here’s a list of 5 things that you can do to support the varying needs of students with autism in your classroom.
+With input from autism teaching experts, here are some steps that you can take to support the varying needs of autistic students in your classroom.

 “A powerful step in building a community that supports students with autism is finding ways to educate others in what they can do to include those individuals,” says middle school teacher Jenn from Teach Love Autism.
 In this installment of Teacher Voices, she shares her ideas for promoting autism awareness and acceptance in the community.